Ninjago: Skybound

 Skybound is the sixth season of the animated television series Ninjago: Masters of Spinjitzu (titled Ninjago from the eleventh season onward).
 The series was created by Michael Hegner and Tommy Andreasen.
-The season aired from 24 March to 15 July 2016, following the fifth season titled Possession.
+The season aired from March 24 to July 15, 2016, following the fifth season titled Possession.
 It is succeeded by the television special Day of the Departed.

 The sixth season introduces the Djinn pirate Nadakhan and his crew of sky pirates as the main antagonists of the season.
 It follows the storyline of Nadakhan tricking each of the ninja characters by granting them three wishes and trapping their souls until only Jay and Nya are remaining.